kuentodocs/kuentodocs.github.io/about.md

 # About Anthribidae of the World

 This is a website developed by [Samanta Orellana](https://isearch.asu.edu/profile/3433157), current PhD Student in the Franz Lab of Weevil Systematics and Evolution, at Arizona State University.
-The site is dedicated to display the diversity of the family Anthribidae (Coleoptera: Curculionoidea) across the world, featuring the species available at the O'Brien Collection [(ASUCOB)](https://serv.biokic.asu.edu/ecdysis/collections/misc/collprofiles.php?collid=2), now part of the Biocollections at the [Biodiversity Knowledge Integration Center](https://biokic.asu.edu/), in Arizona State University, USA.
+The site is dedicated to display the diversity of the family Anthribidae (Coleoptera: Curculionoidea) across the world, featuring the specimens available at the O'Brien Collection [(ASUCOB)](https://serv.biokic.asu.edu/ecdysis/collections/misc/collprofiles.php?collid=2), now part of the Biocollections at the [Biodiversity Knowledge Integration Center](https://biokic.asu.edu/), in Arizona State University, USA.

 _During my time at ASU, one of my goals is to digitize as many Anthrbidae of the O'Brien collection as possible.
 So far (December 2021) I have digitized [2000  specimens](https://serv.biokic.asu.edu/ecdysis/collections/list.php?db=2&taxa=Anthribidae&usethes=1&taxontype=2), with more than 100 images of representative groups. -Samanta Orellana_